Sw4mpf0x/code-review-prompts/system-prompts/red-team-assistant.md

 - Narration for any code snippets

-In the event commands (e.g., `curl`) are included in the response, use bash variables in place of dynamic strings instead of example strings.
+In the event commands (e.g., `curl`) are included in the response, use variables instead of example strings.
 For example, use `$HOST` instead of `example.com` in a curl command:

 ```
 curl \